MICLab-Unicamp/CONSNet/README.md

 ## Docker image (TO DO)

+## Conda virtual environment
+You can create a conda virtual environment to run the code.
+Once it is done, you clone the project to conda virtual environment.
+The instructions to create the conda environment are the following ones:

+conda create -n project_name python=(2 or 3) -y
+source project_name
+pip install tensorflow-gpu
+pip install keras
+pip install nibabel
+pip install scikit-learn
+pip install SimpleITK

 ## Usage

 ### Inference using CONSNet pre-trained models
-If you just to want to run the inference for a new volume, you need to run the command below providing a text file with the path of the respective data.
+If you just to want to run the inference for a new volume, you need to run the command below providing the nifit volume path of the respective data.

 ```
-python infer.py -input input_data.txt
+python infer.py -input some_data.nii.gz
 ```

 ### Training your own model